tomas-tank3ngine/rate-escape-room/README.md

 # Rate Escape Room

+How to run:
+Client repo:
+1. cd into a new directory using the terminal
+2. clone this repo by typing 'git clone https://github.com/tomas-tank3ngine/rate-escape-room.git' in the terminal
+3. install npm by typing 'npm i' in the terminal
+4. start the client by typing 'npm start' in the terminal

+Backend Repo:
+1. cd into a new directory using the terminal
+2. clone the backend repo by typing 'git clone https://github.com/tomas-tank3ngine/rate-escape-room-server.git'
+3. install npm by typing npm i
+4. create a new MySQL database
+5. create a new .env file in the root directory and populate it with the following information:
+    - DB_HOST=127.0.0.1
+    - DB_USER= your username
+    - DB_PASSWORD= your password
+    - DB_DATABASE= the name of the database you created
+    - JWT_KEY= a random string of letters and numbers, such as:
+6. Populate the database:
+    - type 'npm migrate' to create tables
+    - type 'npm seed' to populate tables with seed data
+7. type 'npm run start' to start the backend server

 ## Overview

 Rate Escape Room is the one-stop collection of escape rooms sourced, rated, and ranked by the escape room community.
 Room owners add their rooms to the site and players can rate, review, and share the rooms to their friends and family.